The Service Dog

 Owner and trainer at Canine Solutions Dallas and the trainer who has helped Miriam and Stella start training for the service dog work with nose games and skills needed to pass the good canine citizen test.
 She has shared invaluable knowledge and helped to educate Miriam about all the service dog laws and the need for more owner trained service dogs as they are better teams in the long run.
 She has been a back up resource for training Mazie and has provided a deeper understanding of how dogs think.

 Paul is the sound and technical specialist who has helped organize and keep the audio visual project on track.
+He has also assisted in organizing radio talks and questions.

 Ethan Koellner, Rowan Hegarty, Harrison Scott, Jonathan Koellner, Nic James, Michael Hylkema, and James Brown: